 Water from one of the Association's sources is not in compliance with the New Mexico State Environment Department's maximum contaminant level for arsenic.
 The Association discloses this matter to its members on a regular basis.
 The Association sought to drill a well to replace this water.
-The water well the Association in now pursuing arsenic removal treatment.
+The water well failed, so the Association is now pursuing arsenic removal treatment.